gobiz-metaverse/snappy-docs/source/index.html.md

 # Authentication

 The first you must have a snappy account by access [https://snappy.vn/register](https://snappy.vn/register) or login into our website via [https://snappy.vn/login](https://snappy.vn/login).
 After that, you can redirect to [https://snappy.vn/businesses](https://snappy.vn/businesses) to show all of your businesses.
-Then pick one of your favorite business.
-And finally, you can create Snappy's `access_token` and `callback URL` using for webhook from the API tab.
+Then pick one specific business you want to connect api.
+And finally, you can manage Snappy's `access_token` and `callback URL` using for webhook from the API tab.

 Snappy expects for the `access_token` to be included in almost API requests to the server as a param that looks like the following: